Last Updated on May 2, 2022 by DMEditor

 PEO – or professional employment organizations, help you to manage your employees more easily.
 Insperity and ADP are two great examples of this, but which one is better?

-The bottom line upfront: It’s a very close call to make, but we just about prefer ADP, thanks to the options for very small businesses, as well as the focus on helping employees to reach their goals.
+Bottom Line Up Front Summary: It’s a very close call to make, but I personally prefer ADP, thanks to the options for very small businesses, as well as the focus on helping employees to reach their goals.
 Insperity also has some great features too, which we’ll go into in more detail.

-Let’s start by looking at what sets them apart.
+Let’s start by looking at what sets them apart from an employer perspective.

 Table of Contents

-- 1 Insperity vs ADP – the Main Differences
+- 1 Main Differences Between Insperity vs ADP

 - 3 What is Insperity?